 About

-I am a human geographer engaged in the interdisciplinary study of class, state, development, and urban space.
-My research interests include Marxist and postcolonial/anticolonial theory, with a focus on labour, social movements, and urban politics in Pakistan specifically and the global South generally.
+I am a human geographer working in the broad ambit of Marxist and post-colonial/anti-colonial theory, with a focus on Pakistan specifically and the global South generally.
 I have a particular interest in the works and uptakes of Karl Marx, Antonio Gramsci, and Frantz Fanon.

 In addition, I do lots of public engagement work through regular articles, interviews, and podcasts for popular outlets.
 My writing and interviews have appeared in venues such as Jacobin, The News, Novara Media, Socialist Project, and BBC Urdu.

-My doctoral dissertation at York University (Toronto), titled "The (Un)Making of the Working Class in Karachi, 1980s-2010s", traced the social and political evolution of the working class in Karachi, Pakistan while contributing to debates in urban geography, development studies, sociology, and literary criticism.
-I am developing the dissertation for publication as a monograph.
-Prior to my Masters and Doctoral degrees at York, I completed my undergraduate education from Oxford University.
+I am currently working on a monograph emerging from my doctoral dissertation.
+The monograph, tentatively titled "The (Un)Making of the Working Class in Karachi, 1980s-2020s", traces the social and political evolution of the working class in Karachi, Pakistan while contributing to debates in urban geography, development studies, sociology, and literary criticism.
+I completed my undergraduate education from the University of Oxford and graduate studies at York University (Toronto).